-The USDA Foods hold and recall process is used when a food safety issue about purchased USDA Foods is raised.
+The USDA Foods hold and recall process is used when a food safety issue about a USDA purchased food is raised.
 The school nutrition director must make certain that all employees follow procedures to ensure the safety of the food served to the students.

-Activity: Food Recall
+(Workbook Activity) Food Recall